antaldaniel/dataandlyrics/content/post/2021-03-10-lapee/index.md

-+++
+---
-title = "Lapee: Making Festivals More Accessible For Women"
+title: "Lapee: Making Festivals More Accessible For Women"

-date = 2021-03-10T19:19:00+02:00
+date: 2021-03-10T19:19:00+02:00
-lastmod = 2021-03-10T19:19:00+02:00
+lastmod: 2021-03-10T19:19:00+02:00
-draft = false
+draft: false

-authors = ["Daniel Antal"]
+authors: ["Daniel Antal"]

-tags = ["feminism", "live music", "future", "JUMP Europen Music Market Accelerator", "Denmark", "Copenhagen", "startup"]
+tags: ["feminism", "live music", "future", "JUMP Europen Music Market Accelerator", "Denmark", "Copenhagen", "startup"]

-summary = "Gina Périer is a fellow in the JUMP European Music Market Accelerator.
+summary: "Gina Périer is a fellow in the JUMP European Music Market Accelerator.
 She is an architect trying to solve a serious problem before music festivals reopen after the pandemic: many, many women, all in one place… who need to pee."

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = "Walking around the festival populated with male urinals, it was quite hard to understand why there wasn’t a proper industrialized solution for womxn yet."
+  caption: "Walking around the festival populated with male urinals, it was quite hard to understand why there wasn’t a proper industrialized solution for womxn yet."

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Right"
+  focal_point: "Right"

   # Show image only in page previews?
-  preview_only = false
+  preview_only: false

-+++
+---

 **Gina Périer is a fellow in the JUMP European Music Market Accelerator.
 She is an architect trying to solve a serious problem before music festivals reopen after the pandemic: many, many women, all in one place… who need to pee.**